 Walt’s Limoncello

-Posted on by 6 comments
+Posted on February 28, 2013 by Leslie Blythe 6 comments

 When life gives you lemons, make limoncello!
 That is exactly what my good friend, Walt does.
 He has lots of citrus on his property and he has been experimenting, making different limoncellos for the past few years.
 He made different batches using various amounts of sugar.
 He also made some using Everclear 151 grain alcohol instead of vodka.
 Everclear is the brand name of a colorless, unflavored, distilled beverage bottled at two different high strengths: 151-proof and 190-proof, meaning respectively 75.5% and 95% alcohol by volume It is distilled from corn (maize) and is nearly identical in taste to fine-grade unflavored vodka, although it contains more alcohol.
 Due to its high alcohol content, Everclear is illegal, unavailable, or difficult to find in many areas.
 I found the Everclear version too strong and burning going down the hatch!